EldhoseIssac/LocalizationHelper/README.md

 LocalizationHelper
 ==================
-	This a Mac Appliction Source code which will help to extract strings from Xcode Story board and push to diffrent language story board.
+<p>This a Mac Appliction Source code which will help to extract strings from Xcode Story board and push to diffrent language story board.</p>
-	To use this you should have diffrent stry board for diffrent languges.
+<p>To use this you should have diffrent stry board for diffrent languges.</p>
-	It interaly useses xcode tool "ibtool" so it should be installed in you system by installing xcode cammand line tools(from xcode>Prefrences>Download>components)
+<p>It interaly useses xcode tool "ibtool" so it should be installed in you system by installing xcode cammand line tools(from xcode>Prefrences>Download>components)</p>
-It can use only in a Localized project.
+<p>It can use only in a Localized project.</p>
-How To Use
+<h3>How To Use</h3>
 	1.Localize the project to the languges you want.
 	2.Open "LocalisationHelper" application in Application folder or run the project in xcode 3.Select the storyboard file of root language.(English located in en.lproj folder) and wait for strings to appear in English String.